jonkracht/technical-notes/distro-notes/fedora-notes.md

 timeout=0
 ```

-Edit /etc/tuned/post_loaded_profile and add the directory name that was created earlier.
+Edit `/etc/tuned/post_loaded_profile` and add the directory name that was created earlier (overrides).
 Reboot system or just tuned daemon.